sourcegraph/learn/posts/getting-started-with-type-hinting-in-python.md

 my_string: Optional[str] = None
 ```

-This code will create a string object with the value of None.
+This code will create a string object with the value of `None`.

 ## Additional resources